The Politics Of Using Drones In Animal Advocacy

 But some people have reservations about the use of drones by animal advocacy groups.
 Some warn that drones paint a less complete picture than footage captured by humans.
 Additionally, the size and shape of drones, as well as flight laws, could restrict what activity that gets recorded; indoor practices are almost completely unobservable.

-The authors of this study give the following arguments as to why drones are an acceptable tool for capturing animal footage in Australia:
+The authors of this study give the following arguments as to why drones are an acceptable tool for capturing factory farm footage in Australia:

 - Animals are sentient beings worthy of moral concern.
 Drone use is justified because the footage obtained aims to improve animals’ lives.